foxBMS/foxbms-2/docs/software/modules/driver/ts/adding-a-new-ts_how-to.rst

 Both methods are based on the actual sensor parameters that have to be supplied by the manufacturer.
-Often, the manufacturer supplies additional tools or tables in the data sheet that allow to calculate both methods easily.
+Often, the manufacturer supplies additional tools or tables in the datasheet that allow to calculate both methods easily.

 For the lookup-table, a lookup-table containing the relation between temperature and resistance of the sensor has to be generated and stored in the file implementing it.
-It the responsibility of the implementation to make sure that
+It is the responsibility of the implementation to make sure that

 #. interpolation of values between two lookup-table entries,
 #. handling of input values outside the range of the lookup-table and
 #. general error-checking of inputs and outputs

-is implemented correctly.
+are implemented correctly.

 The polynomial implementation has to calculate the correct temperature from the measured voltage and uses for this purpose a set of pre-calculated